 Walking Away from the Headscarf: Analyzing the Online Platform 'You Will Not Walk Alone'

-On Monday, April 29, 2024 at 4 pm Pacific, UCLA's Center for Near Eastern Studies, Department of Gender Studies, and Center for the Study of Women will host Dr. Semiha Topal of John Carroll University for this online talk.
+On April 29, 2024, UCLA's Center for Near Eastern Studies, Department of Gender Studies, and Center for the Study of Women hosted Dr. Semiha Topal of John Carroll University for this online talk.

 Maqamats as an Alternative Lens to Understand 19th Century Literary History in Afghanistan